blakadder/templates/_templates/awp04l.markdown

 ---

-This devices come with few brands,  but all have the AWP04L in the back , was a time back on Amazon for $11
+These devices come with different brands,  but all have AWP04L serial number on the back sticker.